How do I make a reservation at Vista del Mar?

 Use the same precautionary measures that you would while traveling anywhere on vacation.
 Keep valuables securely locked in your vehicle and your accommodation.
 Safes are provided in the condos.
 There is no need to carry large amounts of cash, as many places accept travelers checks and credit cards.
 Akumal has it’s own police patrol and private security.

 Do not drink the tap water.
 Every unit at Vista del Mar has purified bottled water.
 Use this for drinking, cooking, brushing your teeth, and to clean fruits and vegetables.

 What does La Buena Vida Restaurant have to offer?

-Lunch is served on the beach under shady palapas with a casual atmosphere and an appetizing menu ranging from fresh ceviche to tasty hamburgers.
+Lunch and dinner are served on the beach under shady palapas with a casual atmosphere, and an appetizing menu ranging from fresh ceviche to tasty hamburgers.